liuheng92/ATC_pre/README.md

 * IN_INF,OUT_INF(means two interfaces in your computer, you can consult interface name by 'ifconfig')
 * Your local IP and domain name in function 'config_dhcp_subnet()'

-use this script by 'sudo python ATC_pre.py'
+You can use this script by 'sudo python ATC_pre.py'